The Last Kiss (2001 film): Plot

-Giulia (Giovanna Mezzogiorno) and Carlo (Stefano Accorsi) have been happy together for three years, but Giulia's announcement that she is pregnant sends him into a secret panic.
-Terrified at his imminent entry into the adult world of irreversible responsibilities, Carlo finds himself tempted by a bewitching 18-year-old girl, Francesca (Martina Stella), whom he meets by chance at a wedding.
+Giulia and Carlo have been happy together for three years, but Giulia's announcement that she is pregnant sends him into a secret panic.
+Terrified at his imminent entry into the adult world of irreversible responsibilities, Carlo finds himself tempted by a bewitching 18-year-old girl, Francesca, whom he meets by chance at a wedding.
 The possibility of one last youthful crazy fling before the impending prison of parenthood proves to be too attractive to resist.

 But a short-term fling with Francesca comes with serious consequences that threaten to damage his three-year relationship with Giulia, who is expecting a baby girl.
 At the same time, it also dashes the idealistic hopes of Francesca, who dreams of a beautiful future with him.
 After a raucous quarrel in the night, Carlo goes to Francesca's house, where they have sex.
 However, the morning after, reality sinks on Carlo and the enormity of what he had done surfaces.
 But it is not easy for Giulia to forgive, or to trust him again.